- November 30, 2023

 "Lair of Anubis" is a first-person horror adventure game where you play as an archaeologist exploring a mysterious pyramid, filled with puzzles, death traps, and ancient hieroglyphs.
 The game builds intensity as you delve deeper, offering a suspenseful and emotionally charged experience with two possible endings.
 With approximately 1.5 hours of gameplay, players must navigate the dangerous labyrinth before it's too late.

-- Lair of Anubis offers a chilling horror experience with a unique storyline that combines ancient Egypt, portal travel, and aliens.
+- Lair of Anubis delivers a chilling horror experience with a unique storyline that combines ancient Egypt, portal travel, and aliens.

-- The game features well-placed jump scares and a decent atmosphere, creating a sense of constant tension.
+- The game features well-placed jump scares and a decent atmosphere, keeping players on edge throughout the experience.

-- The developer has shown significant improvement from their previous game, adding more animations, sounds, and voice acting.
+- The developer has shown significant progress since their last game, adding more animations, sounds, and voices, making it a worthwhile experience.

-- The puzzles are too easy, and the gameplay can feel lacking, with some players wishing for a longer exploration segment.
+- The puzzles are too easy, and the gameplay can feel lacking, with some players wishing for a longer exploration segment in the pyramid.

-- There are numerous cheap jump scares that can detract from the overall experience, and some players found the cutscenes annoying.
+- There are numerous cheap jump scares that can feel out of place and detract from the overall enjoyment of the game.

-- The game suffers from bugs and translation issues, which can hinder the experience, and some mechanics, like crouching, are frustratingly punishing.
+- The game suffers from translation issues and bugs, which can hinder the experience, along with frustrating gameplay mechanics like instant death from crouching.

 story